FatherShawn/cp_learning/docs/cp_image_dataset.md

     1 if censored, -1 if uncensored, 0 as default (undetermined)

-Each QuackImageData stores one numpy arrays:
+Each QuackImageData stores one numpy array:

 pixels